markfarnan/go-canvas/README.md

 Includes a Caddy configuration file to support WASM,  so will serve by just running 'caddy' in the demo directory and opening browser to http://localhost:8080

+## Live
 Live Demo available at : https://markfarnan.github.io/go-canvas

-##Future
+# Future
 This library was knocked up quickly after a weekend of investigation, and posted on request by the folks on #webassembly on Gophers Slack.  right now it is very v0.001, user beware !

 I intend to extend it further, time permitting, into a more fully fledged support for all things go-canvas-wasm related, using this image frame method.

-Several of the ideas i'm considering are.
+Several of the ideas i'm considering are:
 - [ ] Support for layered canvas, at least 3 for 'background', 'action'  and 'user interaction'
 - [ ] Traps & helper functions for mouse interactions over the canvas
 - [ ] Unit tests - soon as I figure out how to do tests for WASM work.